The Best Vintage Shops in Istanbul

 Vintage Istanbul sells a range of accessories and jewellery | Courtesy of Vintage Istanbul

 As a city with so much history hidden in every urban crevice, it’s no surprise that Istanbul has a plethora of vintage stores where the past is appreciated for its attention to detail.
-Visit our favorite vintage shops for the best selection of clothes and accessories that the Turkish
+Visit Culture Trip’s favourite vintage shops for the best selection of clothes and accessories that the Turkish city has to offer.

-With a name that translates into ‘one thousand suitcases’, you can only imagine what is awaiting you at Binbavul.
-A huge selection from the 20s to the 90s is ready for a good and thorough rummage, while the records, books, and cameras are also worth a browse.
+With a name that translates into ‘One Thousand Suitcases’, you can only imagine what is awaiting you at Binbavul.
+A huge selection from the ’20s to the ’90s is ready for a good and thorough rummage, while the records, books and cameras are also worth a browse.

 .
 In her shop you’ll find the accumulation of her regular visits to local markets and her international trips, including clothing, shoes, bags and accessories, as well as home decoration items and furniture.
 You’ll be sure to discover something good, because Gizem never buys anything she wouldn’t wear or use herself.